D3banh1/Debanhi.github.io/contact.md

 # Contact

-I would be happy to connect.
-Please feel free to reach out through email or LinkedIn.
+I am always happy to connect.
+Please feel free to reach out with questions about my research, potential collaborations, or inquiries from prospective graduate students.

 ## Email